thirdweb-dev/go-sdk/README.md

 package main

 import (
+  "fmt"

 	"github.com/thirdweb-dev/go-sdk/pkg/thirdweb"
 )

 func main() {
-	// Creates a new read only SDK instance to read data from your contracts
+	// Creates a new SDK instance to get read-only data for your contracts, you can pass:
-	// you can pass either
-	// - a chain name (rinkeby, mumbai, mainnet, polygon, etc)
+	// - a chain name (mainnet, rinkeby, goerli, polygon, mumbai, avalanche, fantom)
-	// - your own rpc URL
+	// - a custom RPC URL
-	sdk, _ := thirdweb.NewThirdwebSDK("polygon", nil)
+	sdk, err := thirdweb.NewThirdwebSDK("mumbai", nil)
+	if err != nil {
+		panic(err)
 	}

+	// Now we can interact with the SDK, like displaying the connected chain ID chainId, err := sdk.GetChainID() if err != nil {
+    panic(err)
+  }

+  fmt.Println("New SDK instance create on chain", chainId) }
 ```